 1. Amazon Basics RCA Adapter Audio Stereo Cable

 Things that brought this RCA cable at #1 are materials, designs and user convenience.
 The overall sound condition is quite satisfying for its classy material.
 As per your need, you can pick the cable length from 4 to 25 feet.
+If you go with a long one, you can use the excess cable to connect from far.

 To make a secure connection, the cables have brass coating extending out from white and red audio plugs.
 It allows the cable to plug into the system without immense force.